Spenbert02/Word_Search_Generator_Solver/README.md

 2) attempt to insert the current word into the word grid starting at the generated row and column, extending in the generated direction
-3) Repeat 100 times or until word can be inserted with no letter conflicts
+3) repeat until word can be inserted with no letter conflicts, maxing out at 100 attempts

 This algorithm does not guarantee that a word grid involving all words will be generated, even if it is